-Firstly, we review methods related to causal inference, which try to obtain causal variables from heterogeneous data.
+Next, we explore methods related to causal inference, which endeavor to extract causal variables from heterogeneous data.
+It's common knowledge that the gold standard for identifying the causal effect of a variable is to carry out randomized experiments, like A/B testing.
+However, these full-scale randomized experiments can be prohibitively expensive and often impractical in real-world applications.
+The ambitious nature of causal inference or causal structure learning makes these techniques more of an ideal "ground truth" rather than a practically achievable goal in typical machine learning settings.

-It is well known that a gold standard for identifying causal effect of a variable is to conduct randomized experiments like A/B testing, but fully randomized experiments are usually expensive and even infeasible in real applications.
-Since causal inference or causal structural learning is very ambitious, these inference techniques should be considered as "groundtruth" but not necessarily able to be realized in practice (like typical machine learning settings).
-Therefore, it is more practical to design such techniques that have a more "causal explanation" than a standard regression or classification framework and could also gain some sort of invariance across environments.
-Follow such intuition, a strand of methods \cite{peters2016causal, Pfister2018, rothenhausler2018anchor, Heinze-Deml2018, Gamella2020, Oberst2021} have been developed by leveraging the heterogeneity inside data (e.g., multiple environments).
+Therefore, it is more pragmatic to design techniques that provide a more "causal explanation" compared to the standard regression or classification framework, while also offering a degree of invariance across environments.
+Following this intuition, a series of methods \cite{peters2016causal, Pfister2018, rothenhausler2018anchor, Heinze-Deml2018, Gamella2020, Oberst2021} have been proposed, leveraging the inherent heterogeneity within data (e.g., across multiple environments).

 \begin{assumption}[Invariance Assumption] There exists a subset $S^*\subseteq \{1,\ldots ,p\}$ of the covariate indices (including the empty set) such that